List of Hollyoaks spinoffs: Hollyoaks: King of Hearts

 A late night special called Hollyoaks: King of Hearts was announced in November 2010 and was broadcast on 15 December 2010 on Channel 4.
 The episode followed events in the main series which saw Kathleen McQueen blackmailing her family.
 The episode features Rhys Ashworth and Jacqui McQueen attempting to cheat during a game of poker with Brendan Brady and Danny Houston.
 After their plan is discovered, Danny tells Jacqui she must sleep with him to save Rhys and wipe the debt they owe him.
 The episode was originally due to air on 16 December 2010.
 However, this was later changed.

 Spinoff series

 Hollyoaks: Movin' On

-A new sixteen part series.
-Tony Hutchinson and Rory Finnigan open their new business venture.
+A sixteen-part series which aired in September and October 1999.
+Tony Hutchinson and Finn open their new business venture, Gnosh.
 Meanwhile, after beating Ruth Osborne up, Lewis, racked by guilt, commits suicide.
 Ruth then leaves for London.

 Hollyoaks: Let Loose

 A 2005 series following Ben Davies and Lisa Hunter as they depart Hollyoaks for a new life.
 Lisa and Ben's relationship is put to the test over Lisa's jealousy, however she agrees to give their relationship another go.